First Grade Math Worksheets

 - Simple Subtraction Word Problems (1.OA.A.1)- We take the concept differences and apply it to word problems.

 - Fixed Integer Subtraction to 12 (Related to 1.OA.A.1)- Students work on removing just a single specific number for various integers that are 12 and under.
-A great section for working on your grade 1 math facts.
+A great section for working on your basic first grade math facts.

 - Addition Word Problems (Up to 20) - (OA.2)- These worksheets present problems that are found in sentence form and involve sums that total twenty or less.